Subprocessor and Provider Inventory

 | Customer-connected S3 cloud storage | Conditional when Enterprise Catalog Cloud Storage is enabled | Customer-managed cloud storage integration for Connected Storage discovery, import relay, and publish-to-cloud | Customer storage object metadata, server-resolved object references, short-lived audio relay bytes during user-initiated import, publish manifest metadata | Discover customer-approved cloud audio, import selected items to the local library through a relay, and publish approved local-library proof back to customer storage | Customer storage remains customer-controlled.
 Bigcut stores connector bindings, cursors, and secret references, not raw provider credentials.
 Public evidence must not expose raw paths, cursors, credentials, or provider console exports. |

-| Dropbox or comparable customer-connected cloud storage | Conditional when Enterprise Catalog Cloud Storage is enabled | Customer-managed cloud storage integration for Connected Storage discovery, import relay, and publish-to-cloud | Customer storage file metadata, server-resolved file references, short-lived audio relay bytes during user-initiated import, publish manifest metadata | Discover customer-approved cloud audio, import selected items to the local library through a relay, and publish approved local-library proof back to customer storage | Customer storage remains customer-controlled.
+| Dropbox customer-connected cloud storage | Active when Enterprise Catalog Cloud Storage is enabled for Dropbox | Customer-managed cloud storage integration for Connected Storage discovery, import relay, and publish-to-cloud | Customer storage file metadata, server-resolved file references, short-lived audio relay bytes during user-initiated import, publish manifest metadata | Discover customer-approved cloud audio, import selected items to the local library through a relay, and publish approved local-library proof back to customer storage | Customer storage remains customer-controlled.
 Bigcut stores connector bindings, cursors, and secret references, not raw provider credentials.
 Public evidence must not expose raw paths, cursors, credentials, or provider console exports. |

-| SharePoint or Microsoft Graph customer-connected cloud storage | Not active in the current release; conditional future integration | Customer-managed Microsoft cloud storage integration code path for future Connected Storage enablement | Drive/item metadata, server-resolved file references, and connector secret references if enabled later | Future customer-approved cloud audio discovery/import through the Connected Storage boundary | SharePoint live proof is excluded from the current release scope.
-Enablement requires updating this inventory, customer notice review, tests, and provider readiness evidence before production use. |
+| SharePoint or Microsoft Graph customer-connected cloud storage | Active when Enterprise Catalog Cloud Storage is enabled for Microsoft storage | Customer-managed Microsoft cloud storage integration for Connected Storage discovery, import relay, and publish-to-cloud | Drive/item metadata, server-resolved file references, short-lived audio relay bytes during user-initiated import, publish manifest metadata, and connector secret references | Customer-approved Microsoft cloud audio discovery/import through the Connected Storage boundary | Customer Microsoft storage remains customer-controlled.
+Enablement requires customer notice review, tests, provider readiness evidence, and public inventory updates before expanding scopes or storage behavior. |

-| Sentry or comparable error monitoring provider | Conditional | Error monitoring and alerting | Redacted stack traces, runtime metadata, error category | Reliability monitoring and incident response | Customer audio, embeddings, secrets, and auth tokens must not be included. |
+| Sentry error monitoring provider | Active for configured web/server/desktop monitoring | Error monitoring and alerting | Redacted stack traces, runtime metadata, error category | Reliability monitoring and incident response | Desktop error reporting is opt-in where product policy says so.
+Web/server operational monitoring may run when configured for security and reliability.
+Customer audio, embeddings, secrets, auth tokens, DB URLs, and raw provider payloads must not be included. |

-| Mattermost or comparable internal alert provider | Conditional | Internal alert delivery | Redacted operational alert summaries and counts | Operator incident notification | Alerts must avoid customer identifiers, bearer tokens, secrets, DB URLs, and raw provider payloads. |
+| Mattermost internal alert provider | Active for configured internal alert delivery | Internal alert delivery | Redacted operational alert summaries, counts, masked email references, and compact user references when needed for signup, security, or incident triage | Operator incident and activity notification | Alerts must avoid raw customer identifiers, full email addresses, bearer tokens, secrets, DB URLs, raw provider payloads, customer audio, embeddings, and local library data. |

-| SMTP/email provider used through Nodemailer | Conditional | Transactional email delivery | Recipient email address, delivery metadata, account closure or support email content | Account closure confirmation, support, operational notices | Email content must avoid secrets and unnecessary customer data. |
+| SMTP/email provider used through Nodemailer or Python smtplib | Active for configured transactional and operational email delivery | Transactional and operational email delivery | Recipient email address, delivery metadata, account closure, support, or operational alert email content | Account closure confirmation, support, operational notices, and configured reliability alerts | Email content must avoid secrets and unnecessary customer data.
+Actual provider is determined by the configured SMTP host and Gmail OAuth2 setting. |